neillturner/kitchen-verifier-awspec/README.md

 gem 'awspec'
 ```

-this allows extra dependencies to be specified and the version of awspec specified.
+This allows extra dependencies to be specified and the version of awspec specified.

 # Awspec Verifier Options